rajsingha/L-M-S/README.md

 # Learning-Managment-System

 ## A whole new Learning-Managment-System is under development

-This application is now open-source you can contribute on this..
+This application is now open-source and you can contribute on this.
+Let's build a Learning Managment System better than others.